 The integrated approach of yoga therapy involves an initial assessment that will review your needs.
 The assessment will identify health problems, assess lifestyle and physical capabilities, discuss what your own goals are, and set up a treatment plan.
 After the treatment plan is established then the sessions can be scheduled depending on the frequency of treatment.

 During the sessions, your yoga therapist will guide you through the appropriate poses that are intended to target problem areas and teach you a series of breathing exercises.
 Meditation is also included for relaxation and mindfulness, which are an important part of the process.
 Guided imagery provides a guided visualization that is meant to establish inner peace.
 Sessions will also give you “homework,” as a way for you to incorporate elements from the sessions into your everyday life.

 Don’t Forget to Check Us Out

-If you are interested in integrative medicine, which combines conventional medicine and holistic therapies, and healthcare that focuses on your individual needs call Shakthi Health and Wellness Center today!
+If you are interested in an integrative approach to medicine, which combines conventional medicine and holistic therapies, and healthcare that focuses on your individual needs call Shakthi Health and Wellness Center today!
 Dr. Jyothi Rao is a highly skilled and experienced physician who can effectively evaluate your symptoms and optimize your body’s vitality.
 Call (301) 703-5067 and speak to our concierge staff to schedule your appointment today.